-No matter what your mother or your school teachers, you just can’t do it all!
+No matter what your mother or your school teachers told you, you just can’t do it all!

 The fact of the matter is that we are all different and that means generally we excel in some things and can be downright lousy at others.

 I have been re-learning this lesson for the past week and I don’t know how I ever forgot it in the first place.

 You see, I have been building my new website.

 It looked easy enough in the beginning – just pick a template, throw in some text, splash a few pictures here and there and VOILA, a new website is born, right?

 Suddenly, what I have known all along, but which I forgot, was that I am not good at EVERYTHING!( I have slowly come to terms with this and am now getting over myself)